HOW TO: Add Column in Snowflake—Quick & Easy Methods (2023)

 In this article, we covered:

-- Pro Tips and Tricks to Add Column in Snowflake
+- Tips and Tricks to Add Column in Snowflake

-- Practical scenarios and examples of using Snowflake Add Columns
+- Practical Scenarios and Examples of Using Snowflake Add Column

 - How to Drop a Column in Snowflake ?